KosyanMedia/Aviasales-iOS-SDK-Core/README.md

 ## Features
 ### ✈️ Flight Tickets Search
 Specify search parameters using any object that confirms to ```JRSDKSearchInfo``` protocol.
-Simple implementation of this protocol availble with ```JRSDKConfigurableSearchInfo``` interface but feel free to create your own if needed.
+Simple implementation of this protocol availble in ```JRSDKConfigurableSearchInfo``` interface, but feel free to create your own if needed.
 Look at example below.

 #### Create search info
-Create simple object that describes out search:
+Create simple object that describes new search:

 ```objc
 JRSDKConfigurableSearchInfo *searchInfo = [[JRSDKConfigurableSearchInfo alloc] init];
 ```
-Set necessary parameters for the search (**adults = 2** and **travelClass = Business** means that two adults would travel by business class):
+Set necessary parameters for the search (*adults = 2* and *travelClass = Business* means that two adults would travel by business class):

 ```objc
 searchInfo.adults = 2;
 searchInfo.travelClass = JRSDKTravelClassBusiness;
 ```
-Set travel dates and airports (using our airportsStorage from SDK):
+Set travel dates and airports (using airports storage from SDK):

 ```objc
 JRSDKConfigurableTravelSegment *firstTravelSegment = [[JRSDKConfigurableSearchInfo alloc] init];